Taft, Texas: History

 thirty miles north of Taft, at 10 PM CST.
 Taft was brushed by the outer-bands of the eye wall with winds recorded at 90 mph.

 Hurricane Harvey was the first Category 4 Hurricane in over twenty years to hit the city.

 Education

 The City of Taft is served by the Taft Independent School District.

 Schools that serve the city include Woodrow Petty Elementary (Pre-K–5), Taft Junior High School (6–8), and Taft High School (9–12).

+Del Mar College is the designated community college for all of San Patricio County.

 Geography

 Taft is located at 27°58′43″N 97°23′40″W (27.978584, –97.394320).

 According to the United States Census Bureau, the city has a total area of 1.5 square miles (3.9 km^{2}), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Taft has a humid subtropical climate, abbreviated "Cfa" on climate maps.